Michael Manring: Music and musical influences

 Because of his association with the Windham Hill label Manring often was seen as a New Age musician.
-He doesn't see himself as belonging to a certain style or genre and often jokes about categorising his music.
-His album Thonk he termed for example "... the first New Age–Death metal–Fusion–album".
+He doesn't see himself as belonging to a certain style or genre and often jokes about categorizing his music.
+His album Thonk he termed for example "... the first new Age–death metal–fusion–album".

 Manring has a solid musical knowledge and uses the bass as a solo instrument usually in alternate tunings, with additional possibilities and patterns invoked on the fly with lever-activated de-tuners and bridges, somewhat like a pedal steel guitar.
 He wants to show that the electric bass can be used in a musically rich and expressive way.
 Manring occasionally plays on two (or even three or four) basses at the same time during live performances.
 Manring is also a composer of experimental music, mixing technology and fretless bass with the sounds of kitchen implements and cardboard boxes, evidenced on his "Book of Flame" solo album.

 He is a technical virtuoso, generally using his bass in very different ways.
 Mostly he plays a fretless bass, which gives him ample possibilities to change tone and pitch just like on acoustic bass.
 Manring is rhythmically very versatile and often uses polyrhythms.
 He's said to do "... things on the electric bass that haven't been done before, are nearly impossible, and (are) illegal in most states.".
-A unique technique employed by Manring is utilising Hipshot D tuners to change the tuning of one or more strings over the course of playing a piece.
+A unique technique employed by Manring is utilizing Hipshot D tuners to change the tuning of one or more strings over the course of playing a piece.

 Equipment

-Manring plays a custom bass by Zon Guitars, the so-called Zon Hyperbass, a very flexible instrument, which was developed by Joseph Zon and Manring.
+Manring plays a custom bass by Zon Guitars, called the Hyperbass, a very flexible instrument, which was developed by Joseph Zon and Manring.
 Special tuning pegs and a special bridge allow instantaneous tuning change of single strings as well as of all strings simultaneously by the action of several tiny levers, a system like that of the TransTrem guitar.
 The development of this special model was caused by Manring's use of open tunings.
-When Manring began changing tunings during pieces by turning the pegs while playing, he soon realised the limitations of this approach.
+When Manring began changing tunings during pieces by turning the pegs while playing, he soon realized the limitations of this approach.
 First he tried to overcome these limitations by changing a normal Music Man Sting Ray Bass, but then began to develop the Hyperbass with Zon.
 The Hyperbass has Bartolini pickups for every string and four Fishman transducers for the body signals of the instruments.

 Apart from the Hyperbass, Manring uses a whole fleet of instruments.
 A listing at his website gives the following models: